A Snapshot of the Thai Economy

 Since the inception of the sitting Government lead by the Prime Minister Prayut Chan-ocha’s (ประยุทธ์ จันทร์โอชา) it’s been widely recognized that there has been an improvement in Government efficiency which has been recognized by the IMD Institute for Management Development for being the key reason why Thailand climbed two spots the World Competitiveness Ranking for 2016.
-The independent Institute assessed the contributing factors behind Thailand’s growth and investment readiness as business-friendly environment, Open and positive attitudes, Skilled workforce, Reliable infrastructure, Dynamism of the economy, and Cost competitiveness.
-The optimistic forecast and outlook for the country is contributed to a strengthened internal market through a growing middle class as well as increased value competitiveness by value-driven exports.
+The independent Institute assessed the contributing factors behind Thailand’s growth and investment readiness as ‘ready for business’ climate, positive attitudes, capable and skilled workforce, reliable infrastructure, a dynamic economy and business competitiveness.
+The optimistic forecast and outlook for the country is contributed to a strengthened internal market by an expanding middle class as well as the increased value of competitiveness created by value-driven exports.

 Thailand due to its association with the global economy has a large surplus of US 1.36 billion, ranked second after Singapore, and was the only country of three with a trade surplus to ASEAN which suggests Thailand will reap significant benefits from the AEC especially in terms of expanding exports to ASEAN.

-The size of Thailand’s domestic market, geographical area, and the country’s economy is the second largest in ASEAN just after Indonesia; the purchasing power of Thai consumers remains higher than their neighboring countries.
+The size of Thailand’s domestic market, geographical area, and the country’s economy is the second largest in ASEAN just after Indonesia; the purchasing power of Thai consumers remains higher than their neighbouring countries.

-The average Thai consumer is not well versed in English language and oftentimes not very familiar with the neighboring countries and therefore prefers to read material where there is a thai translation available.
-The Thai education system does not go to the extent to facilitate study options on the languages, cultures, and economies of neighboring countries.
-This means the case for Thai translation is indeed justified and it makes sense to Translate English to Thai for business to business or localize content associated with your products and services for business to customer, consumer goods, and services, corporate texts such as legal documents, engineering blueprints, material for heavy industries or oil and gas such as Safety Data Material sheets (SDS) and virtually any texts for business intended for Thai affiliates should be localized for the Thai market.
+The average Thai consumer is not well versed in the English language and oftentimes not very familiar with the neighbouring countries and therefore prefers to read material where there is a Thai version available.
+The Thai education system does not go to the extent to facilitate study options on the languages, cultures, and economies of neighbouring countries.
+This means the case for translation is indeed justified and it makes sense to localize for Thailand for business to business or localize content associated with your products and services for business to customer.
+VEQTA has undertaken projects in fields such as consumer goods, and services, corporate texts such as legal documents, engineering blueprints, material for heavy industries or oil and gas such as Safety Data Material sheets (SDS) and texts for business intended for Thai affiliates.
 By translating into Thai it also shows you are serious about doing business with the Thai market in mind, consumer satisfaction and Thai culture – and not only come looking for money.

-If you are in need of an English to Thai translation or Thai to English translation VEQTA’s translation team in Thailand can assist, please contact our Thai Translation Company sales representative.
+If you need a high-quality language conversion VEQTA’s translation team in Thailand can assist, please contact our Thai sales representative.

 Translation for Thailand 4.0 New Engines of Growth